-To use these locks, do the following:
+To set the locks, do the following:

-- Insert the key into the security lock slot and turn it so the slot is in the horizontal position.

-- 2. Close the door.
+- 1. Insert the key into the security lock slot and turn it so the slot is in the horizontal position. - 2.
+Close the door.

-- 3. Do the same for the other rear door.

 When you want to open a rear door when the security lock is on, do the following: